 A healthy microbiome requires three simple things:

 - Limited sugars: Since limiting sugar is part of the standard keto diet, this is pretty easy to do.
-The only trick is to avoid keto-friendly sweeteners, like sugar alcohols, which will ferment in the digestive system and feed the wrong kind of gut bacteria and yeasts.
+The only trick is to avoid certain keto-friendly sweeteners, like sugar alcohols, which will ferment in the digestive system and feed the wrong kind of gut bacteria and yeasts.

 Here are 15 keto-friendly probiotic and prebiotic recipes.